 - Consistency ensures that data across all the systems in an organization is synchronized and reflects the same information.
 An example of consistent data includes recording the shipment date in the same date format as in a customer’s information spreadsheet.

 - Accuracy implies whether the data that has been collected accurately represents what it should.
 This can be measured against source data and validated against user-defined business rules.

 - Timeliness means that the data is available as and when expected to facilitate data-driven decision-making.
 Many businesses are leveraging tools that support real-time data integration to gain up-to-date business knowledge.
 However, it is important to note that data quality and integration go hand in hand.
 Before embarking on data integration, the data needs to be profiled and cleansed, which will, in turn, fasten the development of data mapping and workflows.

 - Uniqueness involves making sure that there are no duplicates present in the data.
 For example, the lack of unique data can result in multiple emails being sent to a single customer due to duplicate records.

 - Validity measures whether the data meets the business user’s standards or criteria.
 For instance, a business can place an enterprise data quality check on the order quantity field, i.e., ‘Order Quantity >= 0’ as negative order quantity implies invalid information.

 Choosing DQM Tools

-Data drives decision-making, and therefore, data quality management has become a top priority for businesses.
+Data drives decision-making, which is why data quality management has become a top priority for businesses.
 However, due to increased data volumes and disparity, manually undergoing the process can lead to data quality errors and a lot of time.
 This is where DQM tools come into play.

 Here are some important factors that businesses should consider when selecting the right DQM tool:

 - Data Profiling and Cleansing Functionality

 An effective data quality tool should include data profiling features.
 A DQM tool helps automate the identification of metadata and provides clear visibility into the source data to identify any discrepancies.

 Moreover, data cleansing capabilities in a data management tool can help prevent errors and resolve them before data is loaded onto a destination.